Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 Surgery

-When the contents of the carpal tunnel are compressed, the median nerve, which is the least resistant to damage compared to the tendons, is the first to suffer.
+When the contents of the carpal tunnel are compressed, the median nerve, which is least resistant to damage compared to tendons, is the first to suffer.
 Therefore, neurological symptoms come to the fore.

 Carpal tunnel syndrome is also known as carpal tunnel syndrome or carpal tunnel syndrome.